-Throughout the Early Years and Key Stage 1, children are taught the key principles of writing in order to lay a solid foundation for developing their skills later on.
-An emphasis is placed on developing clear handwriting with ‘finger spaces’ between in each word.
+Throughout the Early Years and Key Stage 1, children are taught the key principles of writing in order to lay a strong foundation for developing their skills later on.
+An emphasis is placed on developing well-formed, fluid cursive handwriting.
 Children are taught to apply their knowledge of phonics to help them spell accurately, and to structure their work, whether it be fiction writing or a set of instructions.
 Our curriculum teaches the children to add variation and description to their work by developing their vocabulary, including the use of purposeful adjectives and adverbs and developing sentence structure using conjunctions and sentence openers.
 By the end of Key Stage 1, children have been taught the fundamentals of punctuation and grammar.
 This structural and technical knowledge is fostered alongside developing a love for writing as a lifelong means for communication and expressing oneself.

 Handwriting, Spelling and Grammar

 At Cutnall Green C of E Primary school, the programme Letter Join is used to support the teaching of cursive handwriting.
-Handwriting is taught discreety as well as being woven into our curriculum from Reception to Year 6, beginning with mark making and patterns in Early Years all the way up to legible, joined handwriting in Year 6.
-When a child is deemed to have legible, joined writing they are awarded a pen licence.
+Handwriting is taught discreetly as well as being woven into our curriculum from Reception to Year 6, beginning with mark making and patterns in Early Years to well-formed, fluid, joined handwriting in KS2.
+When a child is assessed and can form and join all letters accurately, they are awarded a pen licence.